evanilukhin/demiurge/priv/data/en/extended_bio.md

 ## Intro

-Hello, I'm Ivan a software engineer from Mother Russia.
-There is the information about what I'am: a life path, hobbies and dreams
+Hello, I'm Ivan and I'm a software engineer.
+There is the information about what I'am: a life path, hobbies and thoughts.

 ## Path of programmer

-## Not working time
+## Free time